-The following, together with the discussion of U.S. federal income taxation in the accompanying prospectus and prospectus supplement, is a general description of the material U.S. tax considerations relating to the Notes.
+The following, together with the discussion of U.S. federal income taxation in the accompanying prospectus and prospectus supplement, is a general description of the material U.S. federal income tax considerations relating to the Notes.
 It does not purport to be a complete analysis of all tax considerations relating to the Notes.
 Prospective purchasers of the Notes should consult their tax advisors as to the consequences under the tax laws of the country of which they are resident for tax purposes and the tax laws of the U.S. of acquiring, holding and disposing of the Notes and receiving payments under the Notes.
-This summary is based upon the law as in effect on the date of this pricing supplement and is subject to any change in law that may take effect after such date.
+This summary is based upon the law as in effect on the date of this pricing supplement and is subject to any change in law that may take effect after such date, including changes that may be retroactive in effect.